 I love teaching embroidery techniques and helping my students develop their skills.
 I am very happy to demonstrate embroidery techniques, usually in period costume, and I will talk about embroidery to anyone who will stay still long enough!
 I also make and sell kits, some of which are silk embroidery, but others are kits to help you learn traditional embroidery methods and techniques to help you develop your own skills.
 See my shop soon for further information.

 As part of my new career path having left teaching, I focused on making replicas of 18th century embroideries, in particular the work of Elizabeth Cook, the wife of Captain James Cook the navigator, who was a skilled embroiderer.
 She is one of the few women of the 18th century whose embroidery can be identified, and I have been lucky enough to study it closely and replicate her work.
 This led me into academic research on the embroidery of the Georgian period, and publication of several papers on the subject.
-I have been able to handle and record extant items in museum collections, and even collect a few original pieces of my own!
+I have been able to handle and record extant items in museum collections, develop my own collection of original 18/19th century embroidery patterns, and even collect a few original pieces of my own!